Pompeii and Herculaneum: A Glorious Past is Preserved Through Mosaic Art

 Their craftsmanship and style are still highly influential in the mosaic art of today – over 1900 years later.
 It’s quite incredible that the colors and intricate work that went into these ancient pieces have survived and continue to influence modern decorating.

 Although the survivors of the Herculaneum catastrophe were able to escape by sea, they, like their Pompeiian neighbors, were never able to return to their idyllic vacation homes by the sea.
-Today, visitors to the area can tour both cities on foot, as well as visit fine examples of art in the excellent National Archeological Museum of Naples.
+Today, visitors to the area can tour both cities on foot, as well as visit fine examples of mosaic art or any art in the excellent National Archaeological Museum of Naples.
 Vesuvius is still an active volcano, and can be visited and hiked.
 Its last eruption was 1944.